IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 The term "anti-pattern" comes from agile software design literature, as per {{antipatterns}}.

-# A model for MUD controller mapping of names to addresses {#mapping}
+# A model for MUD controller mapping of DNS names to addresses {#mapping}

 This section details a strategy that a MUD controller could take.
 Within the limits of DNS use detailed in {{sec-reco}}, this process can work.
 The methods detailed in {{failingstrategy}} just will not work.

-The simplest successful strategy for translating names for a MUD controller to take is to do a DNS lookup on the name (a forward lookup), and then use the resulting IP addresses to populate the actual ACLs.
+The simplest successful strategy for translating DNS names for a MUD controller to take is to do a DNS lookup on the name (a forward lookup), and then use the resulting IP addresses to populate the actual ACLs.

 There a number of possible failures, and the goal of this section is to explain how some common  DNS usages may fail.

 ## Non-Deterministic Mappings

-The most important one is that the mapping of the names to IP addresses may be non-deterministic.
+The most important one is that the mapping of the DNS names to IP addresses may be non-deterministic.

 {{RFC1794}} describes the very common mechanism that returns DNS A (or reasonably AAAA) records in a permuted order.
 This is known as Round Robin DNS, and it has been used for many decades.